microsoft/pxt-microbit/docs/projects/v2-pet-hamster.md

 ## 2. Cyrus's asleep face

-👋🐹 Meet your new pet hamster, Cyrus 🐹👋
+👋 Meet your new pet hamster, Cyrus 🐹
 <br/>
 Cyrus is a very sleepy hamster.
-In fact, Cyrus is almost always sleeping! 😴
+In fact, Cyrus is almost always sleeping 😴

 ---